armandolopezuplabs/mini-agent-challenge/README.md

 > production-ready, then implement the **two** changes you think matter most.

-That prioritization is what distinguishes senior from staff.

 ## Requirements

 - Python 3.8+ (standard library only — no dependencies)